 In most cases there’s at least one administrator in the company who handles employee attendance records.
 Administrators process personal data as part of their role.
 This is why they need to fully understand and follow the GDPR compliance programme.

 Company should ensure that their roles and responsibilities are clearly defined.
 It should also be ensured that they only ever process personal data in line with their responsibilities.
 For example, if there are multiple teams and team administrators in your company, a certain team administrator should only access the data of his team members and not the data of other teams.
 Meanwhile the person who is responsible for preparing paychecks needs to have access to all the data.
-An audit trail can provide documentation that those limitations and security controls are in place and functioning properly.
+An audit log can provide documentation that those limitations and security controls are in place and functioning properly.

 The data processors and controllers need to be able to show how and when the data was processed and be able to prove it.
-This can be achieved with an audit trail which traces the actions taken against data from the time of its creation to its erasure.
+This can be achieved with an audit log which traces the actions taken against data from the time of its creation to its erasure.

 You also need to keep audit data for long enough to deal with potential incidents or inquiries.
 In case of a data breach or accusation of misconduct, you need to ensure that the needed data remains available throughout the process.
 Which can sometimes take very long.
 This is why the audit log data stored in All Hours doesn’t have a limited time frame.